 “There’s a survey of pre-teens in the U.S. and China asking, ‘what is the most aspirational career that you want to have?’ and in the U.S., the No. 1 was a social media influencer, and in China, the No. 1 was astronaut,” Harris said.
 “You allow those two societies to play out for a few generations and I can tell you what your world is going to look like.”

 In the U.S., TikTok is known for its addicting, personalized and predictive algorithm, specifically tailored to the interests of whoever is scrolling, according to an investigation by The Wall Street Journal.

 Dr. Nia Williams, a researcher at Bangor University who specializes in children’s mental health, told BBC that TikTok’s “short and sweet” video format is designed to give hits of dopamine with each video, keeping users addicted.

 “TikTok has videos you might find funny, and you want to see them because they make you feel good.
 That’s the main nucleus of all sorts of different addictions,” Williams said.
 “Whatever you search for on TikTok, that algorithm will be kept.
 The more you search for things that you like, they will be aware of what you like and that’s what you will be fed.”

 “It’s a multimillion-pound industry and they will be making money from adverts that will feed into different algorithms,” Williams added.

 According to previous Deseret News reporting, the FBI recently spoke out about its concern about the personal information TikTok collects, stating potential national security concerns.
-In 2020, President Donald Trump expressed his own concerns over the app and attempted to outlaw its usage within the U.S. His efforts were paused by President Joe Biden in 2021, per the Deseret News.
+In 2020, In 2020, President Donald Trump expressed his own concerns over the app and attempted to outlaw Tiktok’s usage within the U.S. His efforts were paused by President Joe Biden in 2021, per the Deseret News.